 You must be wondering where on earth should we put all those stuff?

 Well, we basically squeezed them into the pockets in front of our seat.
 Note that the bassinet is only installed after the plane has taken off; prior to take-off, the baby will be strapped on with an infant seat belt that’s strapped onto an adult.
 Baby can then sleep in the bassinet during the flight, however, when the seat belt sign is lit in cases of turbulence, the child must be taken out from the bassinet and strapped back on with the infant seat belt.

 If you’ve been following us for some time now, you’d already know that baby Vera doesn’t do well with naps, so here’s what happened during the flight…

 Request for a baby bassinet from your airline

 Always ensure that the child is never left unattended.
 Close supervision is required when the child is in the bassinet.
 Baby V pretty much stayed in there for max.
 15mins.

 Throughout the journey to Taipei, she had a 1hr and another 30min nap + nurse session.
 Nursing mums, time to train those biceps first!

-Tips for parents: Certain lavatories come with a diaper changing station too (look out for the signs, didn’t realize it before we become parents.
+Tips for parents: Certain lavatories come with a diaper changing station too (look out for the signs, didn’t realize it before we became parents.
 HA!)
 It’s basically a horizontal board that comes down and calls for some quick diapering skills in those tight spaces!
 Baby food/toddler meals are served if requested during check-in.
-For SQ, we were given Gerber’s jar food, which can be warmed up upon request.
+For Singapore Airlines baby meal, we were given Gerber’s jar food, which can be warmed up upon request.

-Alright, that’s about all for the leg works, we hope you’re not too overwhelmed and that these packing lists for traveling with our baby will come in handy.
+Alright, these are our tips for how to prepare when travelling with baby!
+We hope you’re not too overwhelmed and that these packing lists for traveling with our baby will be useful for fellow parents too!
 Look out for the upcoming articles on our Taiwan Escapade!